DataDog/integrations-extras/botprise/README.md

 2. After successful installation, your devices start sending data to Datadog.
 View the data on the [Datadog host list][3].
 3. In Datadog, create a monitor for each of the hosts.
 Datadog generates alerts based on the monitor rules.
 4. Configure each monitor for [metrics][4] and the respective threshold value.
-5. Modify the monitor configuration to create a ServiceNow ticket for each of the incoming alerts.
+5. Modify the monitor configuration to create a ServiceNow[6] ticket for each of the incoming alerts.
 6. Generate an [API key and an Application key][5] to call Datadog Rest APIs.